 is charged by the state to study and make recommendations and decisions on

 school district reorganization.
-The Placer County Committee will conduct a
+The Placer County Committee held a

 public hearing on Wednesday, February 8, 2023 to obtain a public response to the